cotoami/cotoami-remake/cotoami_node/README.md

 ![](docs/images/switch-node.gif)

-You can now operate the Node Server as if it were a local database.
+You can now operate the server node as if it were a local database.
 Through the Node Profile, you can also manage connected client nodes and other server-side settings.

 ## Connect Nodes